SiriusBYT/Flashcord/README.md

 ### 🎉 Flashcord Chat Effects

 Adding any of these URLs at the end of your Discord message will add a special effect to your message.
+These also work for attachements.
 ```
 (aSID-230714+) Rainbow Text Effect: http://flashcord/rainbow
 (aSID-230714+) Small Text Effect: http://flashcord/small